dcsil/konsensus-app-backend/api.md

 The below routes require authorization with a JWT token in the _.

 `GET /organization`
-- Gets all the organizations in the database.
+- Gets all the organizations in the database (for testing).

 ## Files
 We support these organization endpoints.
 All the routes require authorization with a JWT bearer token.